DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 We distinguish between two major types of workflow, the first based on a print publication which is digitized for electronic distribution, the second based on the electronic medium itself, such as a website or blog which can make use of several distribution channels.

 * Print-based workflow: The magazine is designed and put together as a print publication, using desktop publishing software such as InDesign, and exported as a printable PDF.
-This PDF is then optimized for reading and/or downloading on the Web, meaning that the file is often smaller and the publication is distributed on different platforms which allow for online PDF reading, such as Issuu and Scribd. <!-- internal link to ch.
+This PDF is then optimized for reading and/or downloading on the web, meaning that the file is often smaller and the publication is distributed on different platforms which allow for online PDF reading, such as Issuu and Scribd. <!-- internal link to ch.
 5--> This provides a low-cost solution with a traditional revenue model (in-app purchase).
 We will not cover this field in detail here, as it is highly unstable and specific to certain countries and geographic regions.
-For large-scale periodicals, companies such as Woodwing offer (expensive) content management systems made for hybrid print/electronic publishing of magazines based on standard Adobe software and the PDF file format.
+For large-scale periodicals, companies such as WoodWing offer (expensive) content management systems made for hybrid print/electronic publishing of magazines based on standard Adobe software and the PDF file format.
 * HTML5-based workflow: In the Netherlands and, thanks to a strategic investment by *The New York Times*, elsewhere in the world, the Dutch electronic news platform Blendle is currently gaining ground as an 'iTunes for newspapers and magazines'.
 It serves as an electronic newsstand where readers can purchase access to whole issues or single articles of all major newspapers and magazines available in their country, and is run as an open, publisher-neutral platform.
 It remains to be seen whether this model will provide a viable solution for smaller publishers or for selling (articles from) art periodicals.
 At the moment, it is too early to offer any practical recommendations on this subject.
 Currently, only small numbers of readers in the field of arts, design and culture are likely to be users of apps such as Blendle.
 * Web-based workflow: The magazine is a self-published website.
 There are many ways of building websites, but the easiest Open Source, free solution is to use a content management system like WordPress with a custom design template for your own publication.
 This allows you to have a responsive design that adapts to all available reading devices.
 An additional technical benefit is that this workflow allows you to have a structured database of everything ever published on the site, which is easy to use as a basis for exporting to custom publications such as downloadable ebooks, InDesign layout for print yearbooks, PDFs, a tablet app, etc.